minprog/app-studio/info/10 Syllabus.md

 |   2 | The app mostly works but really lacks in quality.                                    |
 |   1 | Clearly, quite a bit of effort went into it, but it does not really work.            |
 |   0 | Not submitted or very incomplete.                                                    |

+To improve and refine your apps thereafter, you will need even more feedback, which you will get from other students as well as the staff.
+It's your responsibility to ask for this feedback during the course!

 ## Office hours